Wasserstein-2 Generative Networks: Abstract

 \section{Abstract}

-Generative Adversarial Networks training is not easy due to the minimax nature of the optimization objective.
-In this paper, we propose a novel end-to-end algorithm for training generative models which optimizes a non-minimax objective simplifying model training.
-The proposed algorithm uses the approximation of Wasserstein-2 distance by using Input Convex Neural Networks.
-From the theoretical side, we estimate the properties of the generative mapping fitted by the algorithm.
-From the practical side, we conduct computational experiments which confirm the efficiency of our algorithm in various applied problems: image-to-image color transfer, latent space optimal transport, image-to-image style transfer, and domain adaptation.
+We propose a novel end-to-end non-minimax algorithm for training optimal transport mappings for the quadratic cost (Wasserstein-2 distance).
+The algorithm uses input convex neural networks and a cycle-consistency regularization to approximate Wasserstein-2 distance.
+In contrast to popular entropic and quadratic regularizers, cycle-consistency does not introduce bias and scales well to high dimensions.
+From the theoretical side, we estimate the properties of the generative mapping fitted by our algorithm.
+From the practical side, we evaluate our algorithm on a wide range of tasks: image-to-image color transfer, latent space optimal transport, image-to-image style transfer, and domain adaptation.